England & Scotland: Lake District to Edinburgh | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-Meet your fellow travelers and VBT trip leaders at 1:00 p.m. in the lobby of the Penrith hotel.
-You will have a chance to change into your biking gear in the hotel’s public restrooms.
-Please note: Plan to eat lunch or a snack on your own beforehand, as the next scheduled meal is dinner.
+Meet your fellow travelers and VBT trip leaders at 1:00 p.m. in the lobby of The George Hotel in Penrith.
+You’ll have the opportunity to change into your biking gear using the hotel’s public restrooms.
+Be sure to eat lunch or a snack on your own beforehand, as the next scheduled meal will be dinner.

-Take a short shuttle to the village of Keswick, the start of your cycling adventure.
-After a safety and bike-fitting session, enjoy a pleasant pedal along the River Greta on a dedicated cycling path.
-A gentle ascent brings you toward the Castlerigg Stones, a circle of neolithic standing stones offering one of the most dramatic panoramic views in the Lake District.
-Continue cycling through the rolling countryside and past tree-lined fields into the Borrowdale Valley, your home for the next two nights.
+From Penrith, take a short shuttle to the village of Keswick, the starting point of your cycling adventure.
+After a safety and bike-fitting session, enjoy a pleasant ride along a dedicated cycling path beside the River Greta.
+A gentle ascent brings you to the Castlerigg Stones, a striking circle of Neolithic standing stones offering one of the most dramatic panoramic views in the Lake District.
+Continue cycling through rolling countryside and tree-lined fields into the Borrowdale Valley, your home for the next two nights.

-Tonight, enjoy a welcome dinner in the hotel’s restaurant.
+This evening, enjoy a welcome dinner at the hotel’s restaurant.

 Today's Ride Choices